annagornyitzki/marine-species-image-classifier/README.md

-# Marine Species Image Classifier Using Machine Learning on Google Cloud Computing
+# Marine Species Identification with ML on GCP Using Jupyter Notebooks

 ## Table of Contents
 - [Introduction](#introduction)